 Khajuraho Dance Festival is a delightful extravaganza that celebrates the rich culture and heritage of India.
-It is a nice blend of classical music, dance and other art forms.
+It is a nice blend of classical music, dance, and other art forms.
 The primary aim of this event is to keep the essence of Indian culture alive.
-It is organised in collaboration by the Madhya Pradesh Kala Parishad at the Khajuraho Temples.
+It is organized in collaboration with the Madhya Pradesh Kala Parishad at the Khajuraho Temples.

-Khajuraho Dance Festival is acknowledged for a period of 7 days in February.
-In 2020, it will be held from 20th-26th February March.
+Khajuraho Dance Festival is observed for a period of 7 days in February.
 With the onset of this cultural event, artists from all parts of the country come to perform and showcase different dance forms.
 Due to all this and many other factors, this dance event comes across as an exquisite event for both domestic and international tourists.

-The Khajuraho Dance Festival was started in 1975.
-The roots of these kinds of events can be traced back to ancient Hindu Mythology, where dance has always carried a great significance.
+The Khajuraho Dance Festival started in 1975 and the roots of it can be traced back to ancient Hindu Mythology, where dance has always carried a great significance.

 Kathak, Bharatnatyam, Kuchipudi, are some of the dance forms that play an important role in the Hindu scriptures and texts.
 It is said that many Gods themselves used to have expertise in some dance form or the other.
 Lord Shiva's Nataraja form is a great example to look upon.
 He was the one who used to do Tandava expressing his anger.

 Lord Krishna’s Rasleela along with the Gopis is also a kind of dance expressed in a playful manner.
 Like this, one can find many other examples imbibed in our legends, history, and folklore.